Get insider access

 -1.86 dB

 The noise isolation performance is bad, but that's to be expected for open-ear headphones.
-They don't really cover the ear, as this design allows you to stay aware of your surroundings while you run outdoors.
-Due to this, you can easily hear the rumble of bus engines, ambient chatter, and the hum of an AC unit.
+They don't cover the ear or seal your ear canal.
+This design allows you to stay aware of your surroundings while you run outdoors or walk at night.
+Due to this, you can easily hear the rumble of bus engines, ambient chatter, and the hum of an A/C unit.
+Everything you hear without headphones on, you'll hear with these on.

 5.8